ibizaman/selfhostblocks/docs/blocks.md

 access through a subdomain.
 Each block is designed to be usable on its own and to fit nicely with others.

-In practice, a block implements a [contract](contracts.html) that must be followed to implement a specific self-hosting function.
+In practice, most blocks implement a [contract](contracts.html) that must be followed to implement a specific self-hosting function.
 It also comes with a unit test and NixOS VM test suite to ensure any implementation follows the contract.